davaya/spdxv3-template-tool/Data3/README.md

 This example uses a namespace IRI in Microsoft Notary2 format to illustrate that serialization does not impose any restrictions on IRI format.
 In this case the notary id ensures global uniqueness, but the IRI could also include identifying information such as package name.
-The short prefix referring to the revision 1 document ("acme-1493") includes an arbitrary qualifier as a reminder that the prefix maps to an IRI that identifies a unit of transfer, not just a creator ("acme").
+The prefix used for the revision 1 document ("acme-1493") includes an arbitrary qualifier as a reminder that the prefix maps to a unit of transfer id, not just a creator ("acme").
 ```json
 {
   "namespace": "sha256:0kEfWkpXWZWQCk87lYeAoC1jCrt4g2nFr7ctzYAQqf8/",